 John McAdam would eventually develop a new road-building technique to revolutionize road construction forever.
 His 'macadamized' roads used crushed stone in shallow, convex layers, a binding layer of stone dust, and a cement or bituminous binder.
 This method greatly simplified the process of road building and soon became standard.

 The impact of this industrial revolution invention hardly needs to be labored.

 8. The Bessemer process was vital for modern steel

 The Bessemer process was the world's first inexpensive process for the mass production of steel from molten pig iron.
 This would also prove to be one of the greatest inventions of the Industrial Revolution.

 The ability to mass-produce high-quality steel and iron allowed a literal boom in using them in many other aspects of the revolution.
-Iron and steel suddenly became essential materials used to make almost everything from appliances to tools, machines, ships, buildings, and infrastructure.
+Iron and steel became essential for almost everything from appliances to tools, machines, ships, buildings, and infrastructure.

 9. The first modern battery was a game changer

 Although there is evidence of early batteries from as far back as the Parthian Empire, around 2,000 years ago, the first true electric battery was invented in 1800.
 This world-first was the brainchild of one Alessandro Volta with the development of his voltaic pile.